ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/ScienceFieldContinuumImaging.rst

 examining the dataset and setting appropriate values for some parameters.

+For most observations to date, there is a single phase centre that applies for all beams.
+Thus, if *advise* is used to determine the image centre, the same direction will be used for each beam.
+This is the way the BETA processing was done, and in this case the image size must be chosen to be big enough to encompass all beams.
+This behaviour is applied when ``IMAGE_AT_BEAM_CENTRES=false``.

+The preferred behaviour, however, is to set a different image centre per beam, as this allows a smaller image to be made when imaging.
+To do this, the *footprint.py* tool is used to determine the locations of the centres of each beam.
+The footprint specification is determined preferentially from the scheduling block parset, or (if not available there) from the parameters described at :doc:`ScienceFieldContinuumMosaicking`.
+To use this mode, set ``IMAGE_AT_BEAM_CENTRES=true``.

 When setting the gridding parameters, note that the gridder is currently hardcoded to use **WProject**.
 If you want to experiment with other gridders, you need to edit the slurm file or parset